Dhaval2404/CallRecorder/README.md

 # CallRecorder
 CallRecorder app to recording Incoming and Outgoing calls.
-Support android 10 devices.
+Support only marshmallow devices.